ariffdev/Ashlegister/README.md

 ![Ashlegister Home Page](image.png)

+## 💥 Notes on Testing Live Site

+Ashlegister's backend is hosted on a free tier hosting site so when you first try to access the site, it may a minute for the server to spin up.
+The loading screen will show and when it's ready you will view the full power of the platform.
+Sorry for the inconvenience!

 ## 💥 Introduction

 Ashlegister is a web app for organizing and managing track/athletics events in a paperless manner.
 It is built using React for frontend, FastAPI for the backend, and Firebase Realtime DB  for the database.